The Future of EU-Turkey Relations: A Report on Modernizing the Customs Union

 On December 8, 2015, The German Marshall Fund of the United States (GMF) together with the Turkish Industry and Business Association (TÜSİAD) hosted a discussion on the future of trade relations between Turkey and the European Union.
 The discussion, which was conducted under the Chatham House rule, was prompted by the launch of a joint report of TÜSİAD and the British Embassy in Ankara titled “A New Era for the Customs Union & The Business World”.
 Dr. Ian Lesser, senior director of Foreign and Security Policy at GMF moderated the panel which featured Pelin Yenigün Dilek, associate at Istanbul Economics, Simone Kaslowski, member of the board of directors & chairperson of the Global Relations and the EU Committee of TUSIAD, Simon Mordue, director for Strategy and Turkey at the Directorate-General for Neighbourhood and Enlargement Negotiations of the European Commission, and Luisa Santos, director for International Relations at BUSINESSEUROPE.
 Representatives from governments, EU institutions, and the private sector attended and contributed to the debate.

-The panellists discussed strategies to reform and reenergize the Customs Union in order to deepen trade relations between the two partners, and to adjust rules to changing realities in both markets, such as the growing importance of services.
+The panelists discussed strategies to reform and reenergize the Customs Union in order to deepen trade relations between the two partners and to adjust rules to changing realities in both markets, such as the growing importance of services.
 Other items of contention that were mentioned include public procurement, state aid, agricultural products, as well as asymmetry in market access.